 I admit this was not always the case for me, as I am a part-time blogger that has a full-time day job.
 But one of my goals this year is to post once a week.

 #2 Grow Traffic

 Traffic is the most important piece to making money with a blog.
 Without traffic, no one is visiting your site, which means no chance at earning advertising profit (we will get to advertising) or purchasing products from your site such as eBooks, online courses, or clicking on affiliate links.

 For me personally Pinterest and organic search engine traffic have been the main drivers of traffic to my site.
 I do not have a Facebook account, although every once in a while I will see some traffic from Facebook, which is due to others sharing my posts and linking to it.

-I do have a Twitter and an Instagram account, although for me, I have not had as much success with driving traffic from those sources, so I concentrate 99% on Pinterest and improving SEO (search engine optimization) so that my blog posts will rank higher in web searches.
+I used to have a Twitter and an Instagram account, although for me, I did not had as much success with driving traffic from those sources, so I gave them up and concentrate 100% on Pinterest and improving SEO (search engine optimization) so that my blog posts will rank higher in web searches.